dfelinto/blender-manual/manual/animation/constraints/transform/limit_rotation.rst

 Affect Transform
-   The constraint is taken into account when the object is manually rotated using transformation tools in the blender UI.
+   The constraint is taken into account when the object is manually rotated using transformation tools in the editors.
 This prevents assigning transformation property values (as shown in the *Transform* panel) that exceed the specified limits.

 Owner